christopherhamersly/learning-journal/README.md

 # Markdown
  >Another type of programming language.
-## Unlike HTML it doesn't rely on <h1>/</h1> commands to create headers or <p>/</p> paragraphs.
-Instead, it uses a few keyboard  shortcuts to quickly create websites.
+## It uses its own proprietary language to display information.
 You can find a few of the shortcuts below.